cookiesncream716/helloWorld2/README.md

 ### STAGE 5 - Add the ability to recognize a change in the count from an external source and update the text appropriately

-1. In the plugin tester, add `{countField: 'count'}`.
+1. Use observe to get the count in case it already has a value and to set the count when it is updated.
+In the plugin tester, a count will need to be added.
+It will also be where the count can be given a value in the editor box.

 ```
 ExtensionTester.Api.Ticket.create().then(function(newOne){
-  newOne.subject.count = ’12’ // Sets 12 as the initial value of count in the editor box
+  newOne.subject.count = ’12’
   ExtensionTester(HelloWorld, {countField: ‘count’}, {ticketId:newOne.subject._id, showEditor: true})
 }).done()
 ```

+The line newOne.subject.count = '12' can be commented out.
+The plugin should work both ways.

 2. In the build method, create a variable set to the information in the editor box.
 If it’s not set in the editor box, then the variable created will be undefined.